oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

       NAME                  READY   AGE
       mgmtagent-bv          1/1     13d
       ```
-    - Ensure mgmtagent-0 pod is listed in the output of kubectl
+    - Ensure mgmtagent-bv-0 pod is listed in the output of kubectl
-    - Run the below command to check if management agent pod is listed in kubectl
+    - Run the below command to check if Management Agent pod is listed in kubectl
       ```
       <copy>
         kubectl get pods -l app=mgmtagent-bv -n <namespace>